-(a) Description of Business
+Description of Business

 Tarsus Pharmaceuticals, Inc. ("Tarsus" or the "Company") is a biopharmaceutical company focused on the development and commercialization of therapeutics, starting with eye care.
+The Company's operations currently consist of its preclinical and clinical studies, corporate administration and commercial leadership supporting planned business growth.